squishbug/DataScienceProgramming/03-NumPy-and-Linear-Algebra/HW03/README.md

 `3.
 100, 10, 1000` </br>
 `(and so on)`

 1. Examine the dataset using command line arguments (head, tail, less...).
-Load the data into a numpy array called "cameras".
+Load the data into a numpy array called "cameras" (you may want to check out numpy.genfromtxt).
 How many of the cameras were manufactured after 1999 (2000 and on)?

 2. Create a new array, cameras_new, containing only cameras manufactured after 1999.
-What is the name of the heaviest camera (weight includes batteries)?
+What is the name of the heaviest camera in this group (weight includes batteries)?

 3. What is the mean price of a camera manufactured after 1999?
 What is the lowest price?
 What is the highest?